Vitamin D is an extremely important vitamin that has powerful effects on several systems throughout your body (1).

 It found that those with severe vitamin D deficiency were more likely to have higher levels of inflammatory markers that can jeopardize healing (25).

-However, one study found that when vitamin D deficient patients with leg ulcers were treated with the vitamin, ulcer size reduced by 28%, on average (26).
+However, one study found that when vitamin D deficient patients with leg ulcers were treated with the vitamin, ulcer size reduced by on 28%, on average (26).

-Bottom Line: Inadequate vitamin D levels may lead to poor wound healing following surgery, injury or infection.
+Summary Inadequate vitamin D levels may lead to poor wound healing following surgery, injury or infection.

 Vitamin D plays a crucial role in calcium absorption and bone metabolism.